jishnub/MultiplesOfPi.jl/README.md

 # Introduction

-This package exports the type `PiExpTimes{N}` that behaves as a multipying factor of `π^N`, and the type `PiTimes` that is aliased to `PiExpTimes{1}`.
-It also provides the constant `Pi` for convenience, defined as `PiTimes(1)`, which behaves like `π` except it produces results with higher accuracy in certain trigonometric and algebraic contexts.

-In most scenarios the numbers `Pi` and `pi` are interchangable.
+This package exports the type `PiExpTimes{N,T}` that satisfies `PiExpTimes{N,T}(x) = x*π^N`, and the type `PiTimes` that is aliased to `PiExpTimes{1}`.
+It also provides the constant `Pi` for convenience, defined as `PiTimes(1)`, that behaves like `π` except it produces results with higher accuracy in certain trigonometric and algebraic contexts.
+In most scenarios the numbers `Pi` and `π` are interchangable.

 ```julia
 julia> Pi^2 == π^2
 true
 ```

-It's usually possible, and cleaner, to express mathematical relations in terms of `Pi` instead of the more cumbersome `PiExpTimes`, and is recommended unless it's specifically necessary.
+It's usually possible, and cleaner, to express mathematical relations in terms of `Pi` instead of the more cumbersome `PiExpTimes`, and is recommended unless it's specifically necessary to do so.

 ## Rationale